skip-mev/skip-go/dev_docs/local_development.md

 **File:** `packages/widget/src/devMode/loadWidget.tsx`

-When running `yarn dev` in the widget package, a dev mode UI is mounted with:
+When running `yarn dev` in the widget package, a dev mode UI is served at `http://localhost:5173/`.
+This is the primary URL used during day-to-day development.
+The dev UI is mounted with:

 - Theme toggle (dark/light)
 - API URL switcher (prod/dev)